Public Health (PH)

 Grade Mode: Standard Letter

 PH 5347.
-Independent Study in Public Health Education and Promotion.
+Independent Study in Public Health.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.